Dean Bell

-Dean Bell, also known by the nicknames of "Mean Dean", and "Deano", is a New Zealand former professional rugby league footballer, and coach.
-A New Zealand international representative centre, he played his club football in England, Australia and New Zealand, but most notably with Wigan, with whom he won seven consecutive Challenge Cup Finals, a Lance Todd Trophy, and a Man of Steel Award.
+Dean Bell is a New Zealand former professional rugby league footballer and coach.
+A New Zealand international centre, he played his club football in England, Australia and New Zealand, but most notably with Wigan, with whom he won seven consecutive Challenge Cup Finals, a Lance Todd Trophy, and a Man of Steel Award.
 He later coached English club Leeds for two seasons.

-He is a member of the famous Bell rugby league family that includes George, Ian, Cameron, Glenn, Cathy Bell and Clayton Friend.
+Nicknamed "Mean Dean" and "Deano", he is a member of the Bell rugby league family that includes George, Ian, Cameron, Glenn, Cathy Bell and Clayton Friend.

 Playing career

 Bell began his career in 1979 playing for the Manukau Magpies in the Auckland Rugby League competition.
 In 2011 he was named Manukau's Player of the Century.

 Bell then moved to England in August 1982, playing for Carlisle and Leeds over the next two seasons.
 Dean Bell played at in Leeds' 18–10 victory over Widnes in the 1983–84 John Player Special Trophy Final during the 1983–84 season at Central Park, Wigan on Saturday 14 January 1984.
 At the end of the 1983/84 season he joined Eastern Suburbs in Australia, playing 42 games for them over the next three seasons.
 In 1987 Bell was a guest player for the South Island in a match against Auckland.
 In 1986 he joined Wigan, where he was to experience his greatest success.
 While at Wigan, Bell became a Seven-time Challenge Cup winner (including three as captain), a Six-time Championship winner, a One-time World Sevens winner, a Five-time John Player Trophy winner, a Two-time Premiership winner and a Four-time Lancashire Cup winner.

 Dean Bell played at in Wigan's 15–8 victory over Oldham in the 1986 Lancashire Cup Final during the 1986–87 season at Knowsley Road, St. Helens, on Sunday 19 October 1986, was a substitute in the 28–16 victory over Warrington in the 1987 Lancashire Cup Final during the 1987–88 season at Knowsley Road, St. Helens, on Sunday 11 October 1987, played at and scored a try in the 22–17 victory over Salford in the 1988 Lancashire Cup Final during the 1988–89 season at Knowsley Road, St. Helens on Sunday 23 October 1988, and played in the 5–4 victory over St. Helens in the 1992 Lancashire Cup Final during the 1992–93 season at Knowsley Road, St. Helens on Sunday 18 October 1992.